1985 Formula One World Championship: Season report

-Race by race

 Race 1: Brazil

 The first race of the season was the Brazilian Grand Prix in April, at the Autodromo De Jacarepagua in Rio de Janeiro.
 Michele Alboreto took pole in his Ferrari ahead of Keke Rosberg in a Williams-Honda and the two Lotuses of Ayrton Senna and Elio de Angelis.
 Rosberg retired with turbo failure, and McLaren-TAG/Porsche driver Alain Prost took 2nd after taking advantage of an accident involving Briton Nigel Mansell at the start.
 Prost chased Alboreto during the first half, unable to pass because of the Ferrari's superior straight-line speed.
 However, on the pit straight, Alboreto missed a gear, allowing Prost to take the lead and win the race from Alboreto and Elio de Angelis.

 Race 2: Portugal

 The 4½-month-long European tour started with the news that Ferrari driver René Arnoux had been sacked and replaced by Swede Stefan Johansson.
 No official explanation has ever been given by either Ferrari or Arnoux for the dismissal.
 The Portuguese Grand Prix was held at the Estoril Circuit near the capital of Lisbon.
 Although the practice sessions were held in good weather, it rained heavily for the race.
 Conditions were extremely difficult, and Ayrton Senna drove a race often regarded as one of Formula One's great wet-weather drives.
 He led the race from start to finish, and lapped everyone except 2nd-placed Alboreto on the way to his debut victory.